sheyman/docs-barbican/api-docs/api-operations/methods/get-get-v1-containers.rst

 """"""""""""""""

-This table shows the URI parameters for the request:
+The following table shows the URI parameters for the request:

 +--------+---------+------------------------------------------------------------+
 | Name   | Type    | Description                                                |